Fashad-Ahmed/Fashad-Ahmed/README.md

  Hi 👋
 ======================================

-I am CS Undergrad & a Full Stack Web and App Developer
+I am a Computer Science Fresh graduate & a Full Stack Web and App Developer
 --------------------

 🚀 I'm currently working on Web and Mobile application development.